-Success at university depends on developing your ability to study independently using library resources, Computer-assisted learning (CAL), handouts and web-based study activities.
-The first year has a Skills module in each semester.
-These help you make the major shift to independent learning needed at university, compared to schools and FE colleges, and also help to develop those transferable skills so important in working life.
+Success at university depends on developing your ability to study independently using different resources, e.g. library, Computer-assisted learning (CAL), handouts and web-based study activities.
+The first year has a Professional Practice module which helps you make the major shift to independent learning needed at university, compared to schools and FE colleges, and also help to develop those transferable skills so important in working life.